donny08/angular-gulp-browsersync-seed/README.md

 # angular-gulp-browsersync-seed

 This is a basic starter project to initialize your project using [AngularJS](http://angularjs.org/) and [Gulp](http://gulpjs.com/).
 It follows MVC architecture and uses the perfect app structure to enhance productivity.
-This seed contains a sample AngularJS application with useable Gulp tasks which comes in handy for the build process.
-This app also uses [Bower](https://bower.io/) as the client-side package manager.
+This seed contains a sample AngularJS application with use able Gulp tasks which comes in handy for the build process.

 ### Prerequisites